drinkcat/SmarterScale/README.md

 digits: It is relatively large, bright, and there is enough gap between the segments for my simple algorithm to work.

-You're welcome to try it out on other scales.
+You're welcome to try it out on other scales, and report how it works.

+If it does not work properly, it would be awesome if you can press "Enable Debug" in the menu, and then press "Save images (debug)", then share the images in a [github issue](https://github.com/drinkcat/SmarterScale/issues/new).
+But please be aware that the tracker is public, so _PLEASE_ upload images of fake weights (e.g. add a large item on the scale, or press with one leg, etc.).

 ## More technical background